-- · Actively use your body and your five senses to "learn by doing".
+- Actively use your body and your five senses to "learn by doing".
 Use hands-on activities, such as manipulating objects or conducting experiments, to learn new concepts.
 You remember information better when it is related to an activity - Try to remain active when you're concentrating on learning something.
 For example, you could squeeze a stress ball while watching a presentation - Take short breaks to get up and move around or stretch during class time - Complete reports and other assignments by acting out skits or building models - Get involved in coaching or assisting.
-This gives you the chance to design plays or routines, or to analyze and instruct on proper movement for the activity e following recommendations are based on your results.
-Consider each and select the ones you think would work est for you.
+This gives you the chance to design plays or routines, or to analyze and instruct on proper movement for the activity be st for you.
 When practicing a new movement, repeat it several times.
 This helps your nerves and muscles learn the proper patterns for the activity Think about your body's movement during an activity.
-Concentrate on how your limbs and muscles move when participating in swimming, martial arts, surfing, acting or dancing, for example ✓ Focus on the goals of each movement during an activity.
+Concentrate on how your limbs and muscles move when participating in swimming, martial arts, surfing, acting or dancing, for example Focus on the goals of each movement during an activity.
 Through repeated practice, your muscles will become trained to carry out the correct movements automatically.
-This will allow you to focus more on the overall goal, sucl as winning a race
+This will allow you to focus more on the overall goal, such as winning a race